ashx3/telco_churn_prediction/README.md

 ![different churn scenarios](/images/different_churn_scenarios.jpg)

-# Abstract
-Customer churn is definitely bad to a firm’s profitability.
-Various strategies can be implemented to eliminate customer churn.
-The best way to avoid customer churn is for a company to truly know its customers.
-This includes identifying customers who are at risk of churning and working to improve their satisfaction.
-Improving customer service is of course, at the top of the priority for tackling this issue.
-Building customer loyalty through relevant experiences and specialized service is another strategy to reduce customer churn.
-Some firms survey customers who have already churned to understand their reasons for leaving in order to adopt a proactive approach to avoiding future customer churn.

 # Company Goals
 __Increasing profit!
 But how can we achieve it?
 Some of the way to increase profit are:__
 - Acquiring new customers as much as we can